On Highly Sensitive People & Overcoming Feeling Misunderstood

 KK: Absolutely.
 That's something that all of us can do, right?
 We all have some safe space—maybe in nature or at the beach?
 And to take a moment and visualize it and connect with it with all of our senses to ground and soother our nervous system.
 And as HSPs our nervous system can easily feel really on fire or feel very wild.
 So Gaby, you’re gearing up right now to put a group together for HSPs, the HSP Empowerment Group.
 What would you say one of the key benefits for people who joined your group would be?

-GR: I think it's really helpful to be around people who share our temperament and share similar experiences.
 I think it's so validating to share in community and in a space where we can feel seen, heard and understood.
 And I get so excited about this topic because I think it's been really groundbreaking for me to be in environments where I'm really validated, where I feel really seen and heard.
 We get a chance to not only share our experiences, but to also learn more about our trait and learn other grounding and mindful tips to help regulate and soothe our nervous system when it feels like it's on fire.

-As Gaby mentioned, one of the most challenging aspects of being an HSP is feeling like so many people don’t get our experience or misunderstand our intentions.
-The first step is to learn more about caring for ourselves and managing our nervous systems to connect more to being in our power.
-Then we NEED community—to be with other people who get it.
+As we mentioned, one of the most challenging aspects of being an HSP is feeling like so many people don’t get our experience or misunderstand our intentions.

-If these challenges resonate with you and you’re needing support, check out our therapy services for Highly Sensitive People and empaths.
-You can also read our next blog in this series about Navigating Change and Making Decisions as a Highly Sensitive Person.
+If these challenges resonate with you and you’re needing support, you may want to learn more about our therapy services for Highly Sensitive People and empaths.